Vexisu/chip8-emulator-core/README.md

 # chip8-emulator
-Emulator for programs written in CHIP-8 language.
+Emulator for CHIP-8 programs written in Java.